developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 	* [UiMgr](../../../../mx/uimgr) for Quick Settings and the "Gear" icon
 	* [WirelessMgr](../../../../mx/wirelessmgr) for Bluetooth, GPS, NFC and WWAN
 * MX modules are accessible using EMDK or StageNow tools.
-* Taking a screenshot (by pressing the "volume-down" and "Power" buttons simultaneously) while in User Mode might expose users to the Gallery app.
-To prevent this, disable the Gallery app in the Disable/Enable Applications section of [Optional Feature Tags section](../settings#optionalfeaturetags).
+* Taking a screenshot (by pressing the "volume-down" and "Power" buttons simultaneously) while in User Mode might expose users to the Gallery app or to apps used for sharing images such as Gmail and MMS.
+To prevent this, disable such unwanted apps in the Disable/Enable Applications section of [Optional Feature Tags section](../settings#optionalfeaturetags).
 * If the Programmable Keys feature on the Android System Settings panel is used to program a key to launch an application, that key mapping will be available in User Mode.

 ------